awegroup/template-python/README_dev.md

   git push
 ```
 7. Create a pull-request, with `base:develop`, to merge this feature branch and close this issue
-8. Once merged, delete this feature branch on the remote
 9. Update branch information locally using `git fetch --prune`, pull in new info `git pull origin develop` and delete branch locally using `git branch -d <enter branch name>`
 ```
   git fetch --prune